silverscreen/silverscreen.github.io/_pages/about.md

 ### Enjoy

-- Building CI/CD pipelines
+- Building workflows and automating otherwise cumbersome tasks.
-- Creating virtualized test environments
+- Learning new Python libaries.
-- Managing network infrastructure as code
+- Managing network infrastructure as code.
-- Helping teams adapt to Scrum methodology
+- Helping teams adapt to Scrum methodology.
-- Running workshops and educating others on new technologies
+- Running workshops and educating others on new technologies.

 ### Familiar